ecucurella/SporTiu/README.md

 [![Build Status](https://secure.travis-ci.org/ecucurella/SporTiu.png?branch=master)](http://travis-ci.org/ecucurella/SporTiu)

 SporTiu is anything nowadays but perhaps will be one day a Sport Content Management for amateur clubs, leagues and competitions.
-It's based on Symfony 2.4, a PHP framework for web projects.
+It's based on Symfony 2.X, a PHP framework for web projects.

 2) Getting started
 ------------------

-Firts of all, refer to [Symfony's documentation](http://symfony.com/doc/current/index.html)
+First of all, refer to [Symfony's documentation](http://symfony.com/doc/current/index.html)

 Then, refer to [SporTiu wiki pages](https://github.com/ecucurella/SporTiu/wiki)